• WA

 In the bustling city of Seattle, Washington, Sarah, a 32-year-old marketing executive, struggles silently with depression.
 Despite the vibrant city life, she finds herself sinking into despair under the weight of her high-pressure job and urban stressors.
 One rainy afternoon, overwhelmed by tears and unfinished work, Sarah reaches out to a friend for help.
 Encouraged to seek professional support, she hesitantly begins therapy with a compassionate therapist.

 Through therapy, medication, and support from loved ones, Sarah slowly navigates her journey toward healing.
 Along the way, she discovers that depression is prevalent in Washington state, fostering a sense of solidarity with others facing similar struggles.
+With the help of a Washington therapist, Sarah gains the tools and support needed to manage her condition effectively.
 Empowered by her experience, Sarah becomes an advocate for mental health awareness, sharing her story to break the stigma surrounding depression.
 Her journey serves as a beacon of hope, reminding others that even in the darkest moments, there is light and the possibility of recovery.

 Why doctors don't like telehealth?